BMLT Crumb Widget

 Service body filters have no effect on geolocation searches.
 When using Near Me, results are determined entirely by the user's coordinates and geolocationRadius.
 If no serviceBodyIds are configured, the Near Me button cannot be toggled off — geolocation is the only data source.

 While in map view with Near Me active, panning or zooming the map reveals a Search this area button at the top of the map.
-Clicking it reloads meetings centered on the current map viewport, using the same geolocationRadius.
+Clicking it reloads meetings centered on the current map viewport, using the same selected radius.
 The map stays at the user's position — it does not jump to fit the new results.

 <script>